florvela/Natural-Language-Processing/02_word_vectorization/README.md

 # Introduction to Word Vectorization and Cosine Similarity in NLP

-This repository contains Jupyter notebooks that accompany the Medium post "[Introduction to Word Vectorization and Cosine Similarity in NLP](https://medium.com/@florvela/making-nlp-easy-simple-techniques-for-word-vectorization-and-cosine-similarity-e6ef94586f71)".
+This folder contains Jupyter notebooks that accompany the Medium post "[Introduction to Word Vectorization and Cosine Similarity in NLP](https://medium.com/@florvela/making-nlp-easy-simple-techniques-for-word-vectorization-and-cosine-similarity-e6ef94586f71)".
 It aims to provide practical examples and detailed explanations of various word vectorization techniques and the use of cosine similarity in Natural Language Processing (NLP).

 ## Repository Contents